Deutsche Bank internship cover letter tips

 It’s vital that you make the most of your Deutsche Bank internship cover letter, as your chance of going to the next stage of the firm’s selection process depends on it.

-Writing a covering letter for an internship at Deutsche Bank, whether you're applying to the UK, Hong Kong, Singapore or Germany, isn’t a 30-minute job.
-You’ll need to answer some big questions its recruiters will have in their heads about you in a tight word count, and support your application when you write concisely but interestingly about your work experience.
-Following that you’re asked to make further statements and make observations about the firm, the role and the profession – again being concise.
-You’ll have to take time and think carefully about what exactly the bank wants you to put across in your answer and how you can convey the information such tight constraints.
+Writing a covering letter for an internship at Deutsche Bank (whether you're applying to the UK, US, Hong Kong, India, Singapore or Germany) isn’t a 30-minute job.
+You’ll need to answer the big questions its recruiters will have about you in a tight word count, and support your application by writing concisely but interestingly about your work experience.
+Following that you’re asked to make further statements and observations about the firm, the role and the profession – again being concise.
+You’ll have to take time and think carefully about what exactly the bank wants you to put across in your answer and how you can convey the information within such tight constraints.

 Deutsche Bank intern cover letter tip: research before you write

 Not many candidates will read up on all of the early years employment schemes that Deutsche Bank has – but you should do it!
 Go to the ‘About Us’ section of Deutsche Bank’s site (under the ‘Careers’ tab) to get a real sense of what unifies the roles, responsibilities and tasks within the bank and the attitudes and aptitudes it seeks.
 Start by reading about the bank's corporate culture and the specific business area(s) that most interest you.
 All of this background information helps you picture life at the bank, which is essential when you're trying to convince recruiters that you’ll fit in.